Hoverth/touchtemplate/README.md

 you have `$XDG_TEMPLATE_DIR` set to), and will allow you to touch (create) files, by copying them and renaming them to whatever you wish.

+This utility is inspired by KDE's usage of the templates directory when using the right click menu to "Create New" in a directory.

 ## Usage

 ```none